Substra/substra-documentation/docs/source/how-to/deploying-substra/walkthrough/20-orchestrator-deployment.rst

 To deploy the orchestrator in your Kubernetes cluster follow these steps:

 #.
-Deploy the Orchestrator Helm chart:
+Deploy the orchestrator Helm chart:

    .. code-block:: bash